This trial is currently active, but no longer recruiting participants.

-Researchers are looking at how patients tolerate the combination of immunotherapy and vitamin D, and comparing the same combination plus standard chemotherapy.
+Researchers are looking at how patients tolerate the combination of immunotherapy and vitamin D and comparing that same combination plus standard chemotherapy.
 This clinical trial will also compare the effectiveness of the two combinations.

 The Importance of Treatment Before Surgery